Chicanx Latinx Commencement Reception

-CLFSA has been a consistent supporter of Chicanx/Latinx Commencement.
+CLFSA has been a consistent supporter of the Chicanx Latinx Commencement Reception.

-Chicanx Latinx Commencement (XCC now CLC) was established in January 1978 by members of Movimiento Estudiantil Xicano de Aztlan (M.E.X.A.) at California Polytechnic State University to raise funds and coordinate efforts for a bilingual (English and Spanish) graduation ceremony.
-Soon, XCC grew in participation and increased its level of success.
+Chicanx Latinx Commencement (CLC) Reception was established in January 1978 by members of Movimiento Estudiantil Xicano de Aztlan (M.E.X.A.) at Cal Poly to raise funds and coordinate efforts for a bilingual (English and Spanish) graduation ceremony.
+Soon, the reception grew in participation and increased its level of success.

 2023